nerc-project/nerc-docs/docs/openstack/decommission/decommission-openstack-resources.md

-Please confirm and verify that the `gigabytes` resource value that specifies total space in [external volumes](../persistent-storage/volumes.md#volumes) is set to a limit of zero (0) in correspondence with the approved "OpenStack Volume GB Quota" of your allocation when running `openstack quota show` openstack client command as shown below:
+Please confirm and verify that the `gigabytes` resource value that specifies total space in [external volumes](../persistent-storage/volumes.md#volumes) is set to a limit of zero (0) in correspondence with the approved "OpenStack Volume Quota (GiB)" of your allocation when running `openstack quota show` openstack client command as shown below: